PrincetonUniversity/advanced-command-line/05_sed/README.md

    take a long time.
 If you just need to perform some replacements on the file sed is much more efficient because it works line-wise.
  - You can do the operation in the middle of a stream.
-Even if the file is small, working on a pipe is better than making unnecessary intermediate files.
+Even if the file is small, working on a pipe is better than making unnecessary, intermediate files.
  - You need to replace or extract some part of the text.
 If you need to perform an arithmetic operation, awk is a better choice.
 If you need more